 It took me decades to understand that some friendships belong to certain chapters, not the whole book.
 I held on out of sentimentality and duty, even as life pulled us in different directions.
-I once believed shared history guaranteed loyalty, but time proved that bonds can loosen and not everyone belongs in the future.
+I once believed shared history guaranteed loyalty, but time proved that bonds can loosen and not everyone has a place in your future.

 But growth demands honesty.
 Not every relationship is built to last.
 There’s nothing more awkward than a flat conversation or one laced with subtle competition, where everything becomes a comparison.
 I’d take watching cement dry over forced small talk any day.
 I now gravitate toward friends who bring joy, encouragement and authenticity.